 Take control of your day-to-day finances

-Maintaining the right balance between your income and expenses makes paying your student loans a lot easier.
-The best way to do it is with a budget, which can help you plan and prioritize what you do with your money.
+Maintaining the right balance between your income and expenses may make paying your federal student loan(s) easier.
+A budget helps you plan and prioritize what you do with your money.

-You can create a budget with a piece of paper, or use our Spending plan worksheet.
-If your budget doesn’t seem to be lining up with what’s in your wallet, try keeping an expense journal.
+There are many ways to create a budget, including our Budgeting: spending plan worksheet.
+If your budget doesn't seem to be lining up with what's in your wallet, try keeping an expense journal.
 Use it to track all of your daily purchases—like eating out.
 You might be surprised to find out exactly where your money is going.

 Having trouble sticking to your budget?